-- Successful completion of at least two years accredited post-secondary education (60 semester or 90 quarter credit hours ).
+- Successful completion of at least two years accredited post-secondary education (60 semester credits or 90 quarter credit hours ).

 - Distribution of academic prerequisites for Illinois students for the B.S./M.S. program with less than an Associate Degree: